zhaotl782/zhao-thomas.github.io/README.md

+**Thomas Zhao - Personal Website**
+Welcome.
+This is where I showcase my academic work, projects, and professional experience.

+**Licensing**
+This website is built using Jekyll with the Minimal Mistakes theme and hosted on GitHub Pages.

 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).